+19. The hospital is now in standby mode and will be used

+Estate

-, in the second s Back to top - Market Trends: Savills.com In-depth research and analysis into property market trends, forecasts from specialist research teams, and market leading commentary to help you make the right property decisions.
+Market Trends: Savills.com

+In-depth research and analysis into property market trends, forecasts from specialist research teams, and market leading commentary to help you make the right property decisions.

 More than 10 years on from the global financial crisis (see publication date), Savills explore debt, interest rates and credit cycles.
 Which real-estate markets were resilient or have since recovered (but may now be vulnerable to a downturn), and which still have prospects for growth?
 How are tax policies affecting investment?
 Savills take a look at the prospects for real estate and how changes in the world economy impact it's future.

-[Latest: June 2021] - Impacts: Saills Resilient Cities 2021 - The Savills Resilient Cities Index identifies the cities best placed to adapt to change A city's ability to evolve is crucial.
+[Latest: June 2021] - Impacts: Saills Resilient Cities 2021

+- The Savills Resilient Cities Index identifies the cities best placed to adapt to change

+A city's ability to evolve is crucial.
 But which ones are best positioned to succeed?
 Savills Resilient Cities Index assesses 500 cities based on their economic strength, their knowledge economy and technology, environmental resilience, and real estate.
 We explain how gateway cities such as New York, Tokyo and London maintain their status, and why ESG, investment and education are helping cities such as Stockholm, Seoul and Amsterdam climb our top 20 ranking.

 Global megacities dominate the top of the index thanks to strong economies and real estate markets.
-Cities that score highly on education and ESC are dimbing the ranking education and ESG are climbing the ranking.
+Cities that score highly on education and ESG are climbing the ranking.